-As explained by Investopedia, Gross Domestic Product is usually used as the primary indicator of a country’s economic health.
-Additionally, it also assists in determining a country’s standard of living.
-According to some experts, GDP is not proposed to determine material well-being, but serves as an indicator of the country’s productivity.
+Gross domestic product is usually used as the primary indicator of a country's economic health.
+It also helps to determine a country's standard of living.
+According to some experts, GDP is not intended to be a measure of material well-being, but rather an indicator of a country's productivity.

 Formula for Gross Domestic Product (GDP)

 The general formula used for calculation of the Gross Domestic Product is:

 GDP = C + G + I + NX

 C = all private consumption, or consumer spending in a country’s economy

 G = the sum of government spending

 I = sum of all the business spending on the capital in the country

 NX = the total net exports of the country, estimated as total exports less total imports (NX = Exports – Imports)

 Components of Gross Domestic Product